Şehzade Mehmed Abid: Early years

 Şehzade Mehmed Abid was born on 17 May 1905 in the Yıldız Palace.
 His father was Abdul Hamid II, son of Abdulmejid I and Tirimüjgan Kadın.
 His mother was Saliha Naciye Kadın, daughter of Arslan Bey Ankuap.
 He was the eighth son born to his father, and the eldest child of his mother.
 He had a sister, Samiye Sultan three years younger than him, who died in infancy.
 He was named after Abdul Hamid's decreased brother, died in infancy.

 On 27 April 1909, Abdul Hamid was deposed, and sent into exile in Thessaloniki.
 Abid and his mother followed Abdul Hamid.
 There they lived in Alatini Mansion.
 After Thessaloniki fell to Greece in 1912, Abdul Hamid returned to Istanbul, and settled in the Beylerbeyi Palace.
 His circumcision took place on 9 October 1913.
 Abdul Hamid died in 1918, when Abid was thirteen years of age.

 Abid's early education took place in Galatasaray High School.
-He was thought painting by Halil Pasha, and his history tutor was Tevfik Bey.
+He was taught painting by Halil Pasha, and his history tutor was Tevfik Bey.
 After graduating from here, he was enrolled in the Ottoman Military College, and went on to become senior lieutenant in the imperial Ottoman Army.
 He also served aide-de-camp to Sultan Mehmed VI.
 His mother died in 1923, when he was nineteen years of age.

 Between 1918 and 1922, Abid lived in the Yıldız Palace, and between 1922 and 1924, he lived in the Erenköy Palace.